Climate of Fear Engulfs Rwanda's Upcoming Election, Amnesty Says

-Rwandan President Paul Kagame is seeking re-election amid a climate of fear that's the result of two decades of crackdowns on the political …
+(Bloomberg) — Rwandan President Paul Kagame is seeking re-election amid a climate of fear that's the result of two decades of crackdowns on the …

 'Climate of fear' ahead of Rwanda vote: Amnesty